 THE Formula WILL CHANGE THE WAY YOU RUN A STORE

 How do I take the next step and use this information?
-IMAS productivity formula is a simple formula, which once you have learned it, will change how you run the store.
+IMAS productivity formula is a simple formula that will change the way you run the store.

-Number of incoming customers x% hit-rate* x average sales = Sales
+Number of visitors x% hit-rate* x average sales = Sales

 If you want to increase your sales, you need to increase one or more of these three factors.

 *Hit-rate, or Conversion rate (% of visitors making a purchase).

 Let's show an example of how a store manager can use the productivity formula to improve sales.
 Let's assume last week's sales looked like this:

 Number of incoming customers x% hit-rate x average sales = sales

 If the sales target is 5000€ this week, then you need to: